 This makes the game quite different from what we all know as bowling.
 If you have not tried playing skittles, it is an obvious opportunity to have a fun and challenging experience.
 Because even if you are good at bowling, it does not mean that you are good at skittles.

-There are two rooms with skittles - a "new" room with a lounge atmosphere and an "old" room with a pub atmosphere and other fun bar games such as darts.
+There are two rooms with skittles - a "new" room called Kegleloungen with a lounge atmosphere and an "old" room called Keglepubben with a pub atmosphere and other fun bar games such as darts.
 Both rooms can be rented in connection with various events.

-What distinguishes our "new" skittle lanes from our "old" ones is that the new skittles are automatically raised by means of strings, whereas the cones on the old skittles have to be raised manually, which is done by our so-called skittle risers.
+What distinguishes the skittle lanes in Kegleloungen from the skittle lanes in Keglepubben is that the skittles in Kegleloungen are automatically raised by means of strings, whereas the cones in Keglepubben have to be raised manually, which is done by our so-called skittle risers.

 The skittle lanes are very popular as an activity in connection with a meeting, a Christmas lunch, a family party or something else.